homerquan/spinel/README.md

 (Still documenting how to use it, please be patient)

 ## Features

+NOTE: a new version with ractivejs is close to release soon!

 - Backbone + Hypermeida (automatic model generating)
 - requirejs
 - Bootstrap 3.x